zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 This lab will walk you through the steps to create a Data Flow, Data Integration task and a Data Loader task in OCI Data Integration.

-Estimated Lab Time: 45 minutes
+Estimated Lab Time: 60 minutes

 ## Objectives
 In this lab, you will:
 * Create an OCI Data Integration project
-* Create a Data Flow
+* Create two Data Flows
-* Create an Integration task
+* Create an Integration tasks
 * Create a Data Loader task
 * Create a SQL task